 Our heroes are joined by a weary-but-wise old hand, played by Harrison Ford/Alec Guinness, who educates them in the ways of the force while standing in the Falcon’s sitting room.
 Said old hand is later poetically light-sabered while trying to disable shields/a tractor beam and save a kidnapped female protagonist.
 Don’t feel too sad; he was paid multiple times more than the rest of the cast.

 Meanwhile, aboard the Starkiller/Death Star, masked antagonist Kylo Ren/Darth Vader talks to a hologram of the Supreme Leader/Emperor, and force chokes his own officers.
 He is kept in check by the grey-suited General Hux/Moff Tarkin, a ruthless bureaucrat who styles himself closely on the Nuremburg Rally.
 It emerges that the Starkiller/Death Star is no moon, but instead a giant intergalactic death ray which they use to blow up the Republic/Alderaan in order to prove to controversy-loving Buzzfeed writers that they are not, in fact, the good guys.

 Everything hots up towards the end; having been briefed by a large brown squid-thing, Poe Dameron/Wedge Antilles leads the resistance/rebel fleet to destroy the Starkiller/Death Star, via a small ventilation shaft/equally crappy plot device.
 After flying through an iconic trench, Wedge/Poe flies into the Starkiller/Death Star, shoots some cylindrical components, and enjoys the wide shot explosion.

-It’s all gloriously entertaining sci-fi fun with great concepts, an expectedly brilliant John Williams score, and loads of X-wings (how cool).
+It’s gloriously entertaining sci-fi fun with great concepts, a brilliant John Williams score and enough merchandising opportunities to keep Toys ‘R’ Us alive for at least another couple of years.
 I’m just not sure we needed the remake.